leavesgrp/COPT-MATLAB/README.md

 ## Installation

-The `COPT-MATLAB Toolbox` provides the pre-compiled binaries and C source codes for the COPT-MATLAB interface.
+The `COPT-MATLAB Toolbox` provides C source codes and pre-compiled binary package for the COPT-MATLAB interface [(Download binary package)](https://github.com/leavesgrp/COPT-MATLAB/releases/download/R20220307/copt-matlab.binary.r20220307.zip).
 Users can change to the directory of our toolbox within the MATLAB command window and execute

 `coptmex_install` command to install the `COPT-MATLAB Toolbox`.
 On successful installation, you will see the following output message in the command window